brunoallenbjj/brunoallenbjj/README.md

-I am a computer developer and have experience in working in many freelances jobs as technical Lead and Full stack developer.
+I am a computer developer and have experience in working in many freelances jobs as technical Lead and Front-End developer.
 Interested in making life easier by creating utility tools.
 Fascinated about trading.